Accident Prone Drivers

 Accident prone drivers refers to individuals who have a higher propensity for being involved in traffic accidents compared to the average driver.
 While there’s no specific profile that fits all accident-prone drivers, there are certain qualities and characteristics that may increase the likelihood of being involved in accidents.

-- Recklessness: These types of drivers may exhibit reckless behavior behind the wheel, such as speeding, tailgating, weaving in and out of traffic, and disregarding traffic signs and signals.
+Recklessness: Some drivers exhibit reckless behavior, such as speeding, tailgating, weaving through traffic, and ignoring traffic signs and signals.

-- Distracted Driving: Many drivers are easily distracted while driving, whether by texting or talking on their phone, eating, adjusting the radio, or interacting with passengers.
+Distracted Driving: Many drivers get distracted by texting, talking on the phone, eating, adjusting the radio, or interacting with passengers.

 Read More